29.3.26

 My reflex reaction to AI in music is why would anyone want to listen to it?
 This is more-or-less Rick Rubin's useful hot-take, "What I will say is...
 What I find interesting about art is the point-of-view of the person making it.
 And I don't know that AI has a point of view of its own.
-So I don't know how interesting it would be, AI's point-of-view..."
+So I don't know how interesting it would be..."
 Elsewhere Rubin says completely the opposite so it's not clear to me he has his head together on the topic.

 And certainly to be fair to him, once one gives it a little thought, it is a more difficult question.
 The dilemma which confronted us as a generation when Acid House first broke was, on the face of it, not dissimilar.
 It's easy to forget that pre-existing music fans thought that Acid House wasn't music.
 "Turn off that bloody fax machine!" - went the gag in the office.
 Sample-based music had the same charge leveled at it - Hip-hop wasn't real music because the people couldn't play instruments.
 And just like AI, Hip-hop was theft!
 The only difference was that its theft was framed as larceny, re-appropriation, or recycling - all of which were interesting perspectives when viewed against the politics of the Black community.